Vilnius Gediminas Technical University: Student Activities

 VILNIUS TECH offers several extracurricular activities for its students, including the choir Gabija, the theater group Palėpė, and the Lithuanian folk dance group Vingis.

 The VILNIUS TECH student representatives organization features 300 volunteers who act as liaisons between the university and the student body.
 Similarly, the international ERASMUS students are served by the VILNIUS TECH chapter of the Erasmus Student Network.

+International cooperation

+In 2023, Antanas Gustaitis Aviation Institute of VILNIUS TECH joined the international PEGASUS network of aerospace engineering universities.

 Alumni

 The Vilnius Civil Engineering Institute (VISI), as VILNIUS TECH was known until the re-establishment of the Republic of Lithuania, has produced many high-profile alumni in Lithuania.

 Several current politicians, for example, are VISI graduates.
 Algirdas Butkevičius, the 12th Prime Minister of Lithuania, completed the economics engineering program.
 Rolandas Paksas, a former President of Lithuania and two-time prime minister, also graduated from VISI.
 Former Speaker of the Seimas Viktoras Muntianas, Member of the European Parliament Valdemar Tomaševski, and former Prime Minister and Signatory of the Act of the Re-Establishment of the State of Lithuania Gediminas Vagnorius are all also VISI alumni.

 In the creative arts, composer and rock pioneer Kęstutis Antanėlis and musician Andrius Mamontovas attended the university.
 In 1971, Antanėlis staged a production of Jesus Christ Superstar at the Vilnius Art Academy, only the second production of the show in the world, and was expelled from VISI in response.

 Mamontovas, on the other hand, felt pressure from his father to study a "serious" subject, like engineering.
 After his time in the Soviet Army, however, Mamontovas reconsidered and left VISI to study journalism at Vilnius University.